 - Compatible collars and accessories with different features can be bought separately.

-- It only works for small properties and flat landscape (hills and slopes interfere with the signal).
+- It only works for small properties and flat landscapes (hills and slopes interfere with the signal).

 - It features inconsistent signals and conflicts with boundaries.